 How To Dress Instead

-I created this list to give you more options.
-Use this as your permission slip to break the rules, but don’t break them just because I said so.
+I created this list to give you more options—and your permission to break the rules.
+But don’t break them just because I said so.

-Too many women mindlessly follow what others say because they lack the confidence to decide on their own.
-Plus it’s way easier to follow the crowd, even if it means settling for a style that’s not quite right for you.
+Too often, women follow what others say because they don’t feel confident enough to decide for themselves.
+And honestly, it’s easier to go with the crowd—even if that means settling for a style that doesn’t quite fit who you are.

 What To Do About These Fashion Rules

 Break these fashion rules because they’re not serving you.
 Or follow them because you want to.
 But don’t do it without consideration.
-You want to be thoughtful about your style choices because they’re a simple celebration of who you are and all you’re worth!
+Be thoughtful about your style choices because they’re a simple celebration of who you are and all you’re worth!

-Need help with the body shape guidelines?
+Need help with dressing your body to complement your shape?
 Click here to download the free style guide.

 It’ll help you discover the styles and silhouettes that suit you best!